What information will be provided by my employing agency in relation to the GEN?

 You do not need a GEN to complete and/or submit a NSW government job application.
-However, if you do have a GEN, it is recommended that you include it in your application to assist with your on-boarding process.
+However, if you do have a GEN and can recall it, it is recommended that you include it in your application to assist with your on-boarding process.

 Have the Unions been consulted about the GEN?